Mineralogy Certification Course

 Formula: LiAl[Si2O6]

-Spodumene is another pyroxene that can occur in gem quality.
-Its varieties are more commonly known under the trade names kunzite (pink-colored variety of spodumene) and hiddenite (green-colored variety).
-Spodumene is characterized by its crystal morphology with typically flattened and heavily striated crystals, moderate to strong pleochroism, and reaction to UV.
+Spodumene can occur in gem quality.
+Its varieties are more commonly known under the trade names kunzite (pink-colored) and hiddenite (green-colored).
+Spodumenes usually occur as flattened and heavily striated crystals, show moderate to strong pleochroism, and luminesce under ultraviolet (UV) light.

 Mineral property | Spodumene characteristics |